RPI-WCL/Athena_LibDDDAS/README.md

 * `consensus` -- theory and proofs about consensus protocols

-* `nmac` -- theory and proofs about a nmac-aware flight planning algorithm
+* `nmac` -- theory and proofs about a NMAC-aware flight planning algorithm

 * `statistics` -- theory and proofs about random variables, probability distributions, etc

 ##### Instructions: